kofiCode/PublicDocumentation/weechat.md

 yourself, you can do this with these commands..

+Sometimes you'll be logged in with a different nick, and you can switch to your regular nick, in this case: ftravers, with:

+    /msg NickServ IDENTIFY ftravers password

 ## Tab Shortcut nicknames

 To message someone, do first letter then <TAB> complete it out their